Les Grandes Baigneuses (Renoir): Composition and technique

-The Bathers may also be regarded as Renoir's pictorial testament.
-The models for the three bathers included two of his favorites: Aline Charigot, the blonde sitting behind, whom Renoir married in 1890, and Suzanne Valadon, herself a painter and the mother of Maurice Utrillo.
+With this new style, Renoir's intention was to reconcile the modern forms of painting with the painting traditions of the 17th and 18th centuries, particularly those of Ingres and Raphael.
+Renoir also admired the works of Rubens and Titian, and he tried to find a compromise between the styles of these old masters and the new Impressionist style.The Bathers may also be regarded as Renoir's pictorial testament.
+The models for the three bathers included two of his favorites: Aline Charigot, the seated blonde woman, whom Renoir married in 1890, and Suzanne Valadon, herself a painter and the mother of Maurice Utrillo.